Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 Software written with OOP in mind follows a hierarchical design, where objects are composed together to represent different layers of abstraction in a connected fashion.
 Any impurities that may exist in those objects are free to spread from child to parent, potentially contaminating the entire dependency tree.

 To better understand what that means in practice, let's revisit an example from my previous article.
-The idea was to build a simple web API application that calculates user's sunrise and sunset times based on their IP.
+The idea was to build a simple web API application that calculates user's sunrise and sunset times based on their IP address.
 This functionality can be modeled using three classes:

 - `LocationProvider` to get a location from an IP address, using a public GeoIP database
 - `SolarCalculator` to calculate solar times from that location